jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Then we will be in evolution's good graces.

-and that is a good place to be.
+And that is a good place to be.
 Life has spent billions of years combating heat, hunger, thirst, and cold through adaptation.
 Arctic fish develop antifreeze proteins.
 Polar birds grow waterproof feathers.
 Mammals develop fur and blubber.
 Each organism's survival depends not on avoiding discomfort, but on developing the right tools to keep pain away in its environment.

 Our ancestors lost their insulating hair when they left the trees and learned to walk.
 How did we stay warm?
 We cut fur from dead animals and mastered fire.
 Today we synthesize materials, generate heat, and create any other solution we can dream up.
 And while we have gotten very good at reducing our pains, that also means we can easily forget what life on Earth is all about.